AndrewDESmith/andrewdesmith.github.io/_posts/2025/2025-01-16-fixture-factories.md

 {% endhighlight %}
 <br/>

 This doesn't look too bad.
-It's a bit annoying to have to link them up via numerical ID, but it's certainly manageable.
+It's a bit annoying that these fixtures were linked up via numerical ID, but it's certainly manageable.

 What about more complex situations, such as join tables, whose tables in turn have their own associated tables?